danielbodnar/awesome-stars/BY-LANG.md

 - [ollama-ui/ollama-ui](https://github.com/ollama-ui/ollama-ui) - Simple HTML UI for Ollama
 - [UniversalDataTool/universal-data-tool](https://github.com/UniversalDataTool/universal-data-tool) - Collaborate & label any type of data, images, text, or documents, in an easy web interface or desktop app.
 - [himynameisdave/git-labelmaker](https://github.com/himynameisdave/git-labelmaker) - :flags: Manage your GitHub labels from the command line!
-- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - Open-source ChatGPT experience for LLMs, embedders, and vector databases.
-Unlimited documents, messages, and concurrent users with permission management in one app.
+- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - Open-source multi-user ChatGPT for all LLMs, embedders, and vector databases.
+Unlimited documents, messages, and users in one privacy-focused app.
 - [extractus/article-extractor](https://github.com/extractus/article-extractor) - To extract main article from given URL with Node.js
 - [mozilla/readability](https://github.com/mozilla/readability) - A standalone version of the readability lib
 - [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.